gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 --- abstract

-TODO Abstract
+This document updates IETF document references of the IETF Trust to include its successor the IETF Intellectual Property Management Corporation.

 --- middle

 # Introduction

-The IETF Trust, a Virginia Common Trust was establised in 2005 to be the intellectical property (IP) manager for the IETF activity.
-Since then the IETF Trust has held and managed rights granted by authors of IETF Contributions and IETF Documents following the terms of BCP78 as detailed in RFC5378 and its predecessors.
-The legal successor to the IETF Trust is the IETF Intellectual Property Management Corporation which will take over the function of the IETF Trust's role of IETF Intellectual Propoerty Mangemement (IPM).
+The IETF Trust, a Virginia Common Trust was establised in 2005 to be the intellectical property rights (IPR) manager for the IETF activity.
+The IETF Trust has held and managed IPR rights include those granted by authors of IETF Contributions and IETF Documents following the terms of BCP78, currently specified in RFC5378 and its predecessors.

+The IETF Intellectual Property Management Corporation (IPMC) is a Delaware not-for-profit corportion estblished in 2022 with the intention of being the successor to the IETF Trust, replacing it and assuming all its roles and responsibitlies.

-This document recognizes the IETC IPMC's successor role and updates IETF documents with this recognition.
+This document recognizes for IETF documentation purposes the IETC IPMC's successor role and updates IETF documents with this recognition.

 ## IETF Trust

 The [IETF Trust](https://trustee.ietf.org/) has provided intellectual property management for the IETF since 2005.
-Following BCP78, authors of IETF Contributions and IETF Documents grant to the IETF Trust a set of rights to the work to enable the work to be used within the IETF activity.
+Following BCP78, authors of IETF Contributions and IETF Documents grant to the IETF Trust a set of rights to their works to enable the work to be used within the IETF activity.
 This supports the document streams as described in the RFC9280.

 ## IETF Intellectual Property Management Corporation